 Standing at the chamber's centre, Gwen's Astral Form materialised below her, a sculptural spectacle of light and dark with motes of emerald appearing and disappearing.
 The two men produced data slates and began to scribe onto the transmuted surface.

 "Gwen, cycle through your Schools of Magic, please."

 Gwen nodded, then turned her mind inward.

-The Sigils flared one after and another, made material by the Cognisance Chamber’s illusory projection.
+The Sigils flared one after another, made material by the Cognisance Chamber's illusory projection.

-Magister Wen’s wizened face resembled a ripening pippin.
-Petra stood beside her and observed quietly.
-The two military men scribbled furiously on their slates.
+When she examined her examiner for reactions, she saw that Magister Wen's wizened face resembled a ripening pippin.
+Petra remained stoic while the two military men scribbled furiously on their slates.

 The entire room was basked in the glow of illusory Sigils, from the silvery-white of Conjuration to the pale purple nimbus of Transmutation.

 "Congratulations, Gwen."
 Magister Wen clapped her hands.